Pregnancy Care

 Breastfeeding gives your baby important nutrients for a healthy start to life.
 Breastfeeding can also be a way for you and your baby to bond.
 Other benefits of breastfeeding include:

-- Reducing their risk of some allergic diseases, asthma, obesity, and type 2 diabetes
+• Lowering their chances of getting allergies, asthma, obesity and type 2 diabetes

 Get your breast pump in 3 simple steps through our partner Aeroflow Breastpumps: